“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 C. Collect Feedback from Customers and Agents

-Knowing both customer and center agent needs is critical in maximizing call center performance.
+Knowing both the customers’ and the center agent’s needs is critical in maximizing call center performance.
 Companies should invest in:

 • Customer surveys to measure net promoter scores (NPS) and sentiment